Shalvin001/Security/$MY-PORTFOLIO/03-Bash-Hardening/README.md

 ## 1. Overview

-This project is a Bash script (`harden.sh`) that audits and remediates Ubuntu systems against a subset of the CIS Ubuntu Benchmark.
+This is a bash hardening project that uses a Bash script (`harden.sh`) that audits and remediates Ubuntu systems against a subset of the CIS Ubuntu Benchmark.
 It targets two nodes in the home lab — **UBSRV01** (server) and **UBDSK01** (desktop) — using a single, portable script rather than two separate versions.

-The script runs in one of two modes, passed as a command-line flag:
+The script runs in one of two modes, passed as a command line flag:

 - `--audit` — checks the system against 14 CIS-aligned controls and reports PASS/FAIL for each.
 Makes no changes.
 - `--remediate` — runs the same checks, but automatically fixes what it can.
 A small number of checks intentionally never auto-fix.